buildgal/WeatherDashboard/README.md

 # WeatherDashboard

+In this Weather Dashboard I am making various API calls and using JavaScript and jQuery to format the data.
+The user is asked to input a name for a city and then the current forcast is displayed.
+Then a 5 day forcast is produced.
+This repository leverages Bootstrap, Moment, and Font Awesome.

 ## Given Acceptance Critieria
 * GIVEN a weather dashboard with form inputs
 * WHEN I search for a city